Arthvr96/helios-employees-management-system/README.md

 ## General info
 Branch with a demonstration version of the application. <br>
 The application has been developed to facilitate the collection of employees dispositions.
-(In the past, proposals for days they <br>could work were sent via email )<br>
+(In the past, proposals for days they could work were sent via email )<br>
 The application grew very quickly.
 The list of current and future features can be found here [List of features](#list-of-features)<br>
 The application supports only the <strong>Polish language</strong>.
 I recommend using google chrome translator if you don't know this language